Savate: Dress

 In official competitions, competitors wear an intégrale or a vest and savate trousers.
 They wear boxing gloves (with or without padded palms) and savate boots.
 Savate is the only kickboxing style besides Combat Hopak to use footwear, although some other combat sports such as Shoot Fighting and some forms of MMA sometimes also wear grappling-type shoes/boots.
 Savate boots can be used to hit with the sole, the top of the foot, the toe, or the heel.
-Sometimes a Headgear can be worn, e.g. in junior competitions and in the early rounds of Combat (full contact) bouts.
+Sometimes headgear is worn, e.g. in junior competitions and in the early rounds of combat (full contact) bouts.

 Techniques

 In competitive or competition savate, which includes Assaut, Pre-Combat, and Combat types, there are only four kinds of kicks allowed along with four kinds of punches allowed: